Dear Readers,

 for harmony and for mutual upbuilding (edification and development) of one

+another.
 By all means!
 We should do everything necessary, including putting aside petty

 squabbles over secondary matters, in order to achieve unity in the body of Christ.
 However,